-Hound's focus on the natural and supernatural spills over into other thematic territory—the rigid classism of Doyle’s milieu.
-Well-to-do intellectual that he was, Doyle translated many of the assumptions of turn-of-the-century English society into his fiction.
+The focus of The Hound of the Baskervilles on the natural and supernatural spills over into other thematic territory—the rigid classism of Conan Doyle’s milieu.
+Well-to-do intellectual that he was, Conan Doyle translated many of the assumptions of turn-of-the-century English society into his fiction.
 The natural and supernatural is one example.

-Throughout the story, the superstitions of the shapeless mass of common folk- everyone attributes an unbending faith in the curse to the commoners-are denigrated and, often, dismissed.
+Throughout the story, the superstitions of the shapeless mass of common folk (everyone attributes an unbending faith in the curse of the Baskervilles to the commoners) are denigrated and, often, dismissed.
 If Mortimer and Sir Henry have their doubts, it is the gullible common folk who take the curse seriously.
-In the end, when Watson's reportage and Holmes' insight have shed light on the situation, the curse and the commoners who believed it end up looking silly.
+In the end, when Watson's reportage and Holmes’s insight have shed light on the situation, the curse and the commoners who believed it end up looking silly.

 At the same time, Sir Henry’s servants demonstrate a kind of docility—while their brother the convict is reduced from dangerous murderer to pathetic rodent under Watson’s gaze.
 The Hound of the Baskervilles classism is also enmeshed in questions of entitlement: who has the right to Baskerville Hall, to Holmes’s attention, to our attention.